Skip to main content

 Visits to overseas centres need careful planning to ensure that the centre benefits from you, and your team, being there.
 Working in an environment without many of the facilities, techniques and instruments you rely on back home can be extremely challenging; this needs to be taken into account when planning the trip.

 Remember that as a member of a Urolink team you should follow all of the expectations contained within the General Medical Council's 'Good Medical Practice'.
-This is enshrined in the 2023 Urolink Code of Conduct; this can be accessed here or Good Medical Practice can be accessed by clicking on the GMP image.
+This is enshrined in the 2023 Urolink Code of Conduct; this can be accessed here or by clicking on the GMP image.

 The BMA has published a very useful guide to working abroad called 'Volunteering abroad as a doctor', which contains much useful information for you to consider before you travel professionally.
 Again, it cannot be over-emphasised the value of the THET Volunteer toolkit as a guide to the dos and don'ts, the why's and wherefores of your potential time as someone potentially working with Urolink.
 This also gives invaluable information about helping keep yourself safe from a professional point of view.